-- relevant district and county plans referenced within this document.
+- Relevant district and county plans referenced within this document.

 - Kent Rest Centre Guidelines

 - Kent Rest Centre Directory

 - KRF Evacuation and Shelter Plan

 - KRF Humanitarian Assistance Centre Plan (see Section 10)

 - KRF Vulnerable Persons Plan

-- functional plans
+- Functional plans

 Depending on the author, these documents will be produced and maintained by a lead agency and will be held by Emergency Planning staff.
-The documents may be found at one or more of:
+The documents may be found at:

 - Resilience Direct

 - www.kent.gov.uk

-- KNet

 - County Emergency Centre

-- the relevant lead agency
+- The relevant lead agency

-6.2 Identifying vulnerable people
+8.2 Identifying vulnerable people